 Liaqat Ali Khan was a former Pakistani Medium fast bowler.
-He was born on May 21, 1955, at Karachi.
+He was born on May 21, 1955, in Karachi.
 He played 5 Test Matches and 3 ODI’s for Pakistan between 1975 till 1978.
-He made his test debut against powerful West Indies at Karachi in 1975.
-Along with Asif Masood, Sarfraz Nawaz, he bowled 19 over’s in the first inning and took 1 for 90 and scored 12 runs.
+He made his test debut against the powerful West Indies in Karachi in 1975.
+Along with Asif Masood, Sarfraz Nawaz.
+He bowled 19 over’s in the first inning and took 1 for 90, and scored 12 runs.

 After two years gap, he took another chance to play against England at Lahore, where he took 1 for 43.
-In the Hyderabad Test, he didn’t get any wicket.
-Despite his mediocre performance he was lucky to be part of Pakistan squad touring England in 1978.
+In the Hyderabad Test, he didn’t get any wickets.
+Despite his mediocre performance, he was lucky to be part of the Pakistan squad touring England in 1978.
 In the Birmingham Test, he scored 9 & 3 but failed again to impress selectors by taking 1 wicket for 114 runs.

-His first-class career span was 1970-71 till 1990-91.
-In the 20 years career, he played 173 matches for Pakistan, HBL, PIA, and Sind.
-He scored 746 runs with the career-best of 51 and 65 catches.
+His first-class career span was from 1970-71 to 1990-91.
+In 20 years of their career, he played 173 matches for Pakistan, HBL, PIA, and Sind.
+He scored 746 runs with a career-best of 51 and 65 catches.
 Liaqat Ali Khan grabbed 489 wickets at an average of 25.63 with the best figure of 8 for 44 including 24 times five wickets, and 2 times ten wickets in a match.
 In 49 List-A matches, he scored 16 runs and took 57 wickets at an average of 25.26 with the best figure of 4 for 42.